 For a detailed printable packing list, check out our post Family Camping Packing Checklist.
 That post gives you a great checklist, but here we show you exactly what we take with us on each and every campount including things you should consider bringing on your next campout.
 Depending on where you are going, don’t forget the insect repellent and even cream for poison ivy.

 The picture above is how my car looked on our very first camping trip with kids.
 After that one, I learned quickly how useful it is to have storage bins with all your necessary supplies.
 After each camping trip, I wash everything and repack the boxes so they are ready to go for our next outing.
 My two bins include kitchen essentials in one and everything else in the other.

 Go with Friends

-Everything is better with friends and camping is no exception.
-The best way to go camping with kids is to join in with other families.
-At least one other family helps reduce the burden on your family for cooking and child care, not to mention the kids will entertain themselves for longer if they have a little gang.
+Everything’s better with friends and camping is no exception.
+The best ways to go camping with kids is to join in with other families.
+At least one other family helps reduce the burden on your whole family for cooking and child care, not to mention the kids will entertain themselves for longer if they have a little gang.

 Plan Meals in Advance